 1. What Happens After an Arrest in Colorado?

 In order to place someone under arrest, police officers have to have probable cause to believe that someone committed a crime.
-This includes a police officer witnessing something they believe constitutes criminal activity, or as the result of an investigation where a judge issues a warrant for someone’s arrest.
+This includes a law enforcement officer witnessing something they believe constitutes criminal activity, or as the result of an investigation where a judge issues an arrest warrant.
 Just because the police officer or judge believes that there is probable cause to arrest someone does not mean that an individual is guilty.
 That decision is left to the criminal court process.

 During an arrest, the police will generally take the person into custody, which may involve being searched, patted down, handcuffed, and put in the back of a police car.
 The suspect may or may not be read their Miranda rights, depending on the suspected criminal offense.
 Many people believe the police have to read them Miranda warnings during an arrest.
 However, the warning is only required for police questioning or interrogations.